 - SR 7 / Milltown Road: A congested intersection within the study area along SR 7.
 The intersection has one of the most complex traffic signal timing patterns due to closely spaced intersections.
 Multiple grade-separated concepts have been developed, but more detailed study will be required.
-Further information on previous studies can be found on the 2020 Senate Resolution 10 website at <a href="https://www.will.marker.com/will-marker.com/w - SR 2 / SR 141 Interchange: Has a high number of crashes.
+Further information on previous studies can be found on the 2020 Senate Resolution 10 website at WILMAPCO.org/SR10.
+Any detailed study should also focus on options that discourage cut-through traffic on Milltown Road. - SR 2 / SR 141 Interchange: Has a high number of crashes.
 Reconfigure the existing interchange to provide more efficient access between SR 2 and SR 141 and provide a "gateway" to and from Elsmere.
 Multiple concepts have been developed, but more detailed study will be required.
 Modifications to the Northbound SR 141 to Eastbound SR 2 ramp should be prioritized independent of any longer-term improvements at this intersection.